Frequently Asked Questions

-Heritage Lumber comes from the old growth trees used 100 years ago to build barns and homes across the Pacific Northwest.
+The term heritage lumber comes from the old growth trees used over one hundred years ago to build barns and homes across the Pacific Northwest.
 The timber industry of the region is at the heart of our history, and in reclaiming heritage lumber, we can give the material a new purpose.

 Our team reclaims wood from barns, warehouses, granaries, and homes across the Pacific Northwest.